DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 ## What is the goal of Kirby Air Ride in Archipelago?

-Besides having fun being a part of a multiworld with friends, there are also a few pre-selected archipelago goals for the game, all related to City Trial, that will result in a "game complete":
+Besides having fun being a part of a multiworld with friends, there are also a few pre-selected archipelago goals for the game that will result in a "game complete":

+### City Trial
 - Fill in over 100 Checklist Boxes!
   - in the base game, this allows you to unlock viewing the game's ending
 - Fill in N Checklist Boxes!